This page provides information about vitamin K deficiency and prevention, which will help parents make an informed decision.

 - those who are born prematurely

-- those who are failing to take or absorb feeds
+- those who are have difficulty feeding, or absorbing feeds

-- those who have had a complicated delivery such as forceps or ventouse deliveries
+- those who have had an assisted vaginal birth such as forceps or ventouse.

-- those whose mothers have been taking medication with known associated risks of bleeding in the new-born, for example anticonvulsants
+- those whose mother or birthing parent has been taking medication with known associated risks of bleeding in the new-born, for example anticonvulsants

 - babies who have an infection or need surgery